Some Results on Causal Modalities in General Spacetimes: Spacetimes and the Causal Ladder

 In this section we recall the necessary definitions on \emph{smooth spacetimes} and outline the so-called \emph{causal ladder}.
 For general literature we refer to~\eg{}~\cite{penrose1972TechniquesDifferentialTopology, landsman2021FoundationsGeneralRelativity}, and for a review of the causal ladder to~\cite{minguzzi2019LorentzianCausalityTheory}.

-Smooth spacetimes are differential geometric objects that model the unified physical notion of space and time, forming the mathematical foundation of Einstein's theory of general relativity.
-The main ingredient is a \emph{metric} $g$ defined on a smooth manifold $M$, defining at each point $x\in M$ a nondegenerate symmetric bilinear form $g_x\colon T_x M \times T_x M\to \mathbb{R}$ on its tangent space, to be thought of as a generalised inner product.
-The difference is that $g_x$ need not be positive definite, meaning there may exist non-zero tangent vectors $v\in T_xM$ that nevertheless have zero norm:~$g_x(v,v)=0$.
-For spacetimes the forms $g_x$ can always be written as~$\mathrm{diag}(-1,1,\ldots,1)$ in a suitable basis, which allows for the interpretation of one \emph{time dimension} and $n$ \emph{spatial dimensions}.
-Moreover, it is customary to assume the existence of a \emph{global time orientation} vector field $T$ that determines a consistent notion of future.
+Formally, a \emph{spacetime} is a (real second countable Hausdorff connected) smooth manifold~$M$ equipped with a \emph{Lorentzian metric}~$g$ and a \emph{time orientation}~$T$.
+The metric defines at each point~$x\in M$ a nondegenerate symmetric bilinear form~$g_x\colon T_xM\times T_xM\to \mathbb{R}$ on the tangent space, to be thought of as a generalised inner product.
+The difference is that~$g_x$ need not be positive definite, meaning non-zero vectors may have zero or even negative length.
+The Lorentzian signature is interpreted as one \emph{time dimension} and $n$ \emph{spatial dimensions}.
+The time orientation $T$ is a global smooth vector field that determines a consistent notion of future.